 Overview

-Fundraising and Engagement, built for Dynamics 365 Sales, a Microsoft solution built with MISSION CRM, requires an accompanying Azure environment to access features such as recurring donation processing, Bank ACH Batching, and automated financial summaries.
-Although the results of these functionalities sit within Dynamics 365, they rely on the Azure environment to generate those values on an ongoing basis.
+Fundraising and Engagement built for Dynamics 365 Sales, a Microsoft solution built with MISSION CRM, requires an accompanying single tenant Azure environment to access features such as recurring donation processing, Bank ACH batching, and automated financial summaries.
+Although this functionality resides in the Fundraising and Engagement Dynamics 365 solution, the solution relies on an Azure environment to process, generate, and calculate data on an ongoing basis.

-To set up an Azure environment for a Fundraising and Engagement instance, an Azure ARM template has been pre-configured to allow implementors to run the template and provision the required environment with as little intervention as possible.
+To set up an Azure environment for a Fundraising and Engagement instance, an Azure ARM template has been pre-configured to allow implementors to provision the required environment with as little intervention as possible.

-This guide walks an implementor through the process of deploying the Azure ARM template and ensuring it is configuring correctly.
-The process assumes the prerequisites have been met, ensuring the user deploying the Azure ARM template has thoroughly understood the prerequisites listed from page 4 prior to completing this process.
+This guide walks an implementor through the process of deploying the Azure ARM template and ensuring it is correctly configured.
+The process assumes tthat the user deploying the Azure ARM template thoroughly understands the prerequisites listed on page 4 prior to completing this process.

-The latest version of the can be found here.
-The latest version of the ARM template documentation can be found here.
+See the latest version of the ARM template and ARM template documentation.

 Getting Started

-This guide is intended to help implementors navigate the initial setup of a new Azure environment that is supporting a new instance of Dynamics 365 Customer Engagement which has already installed and configured the Fundraising and Engagement for Microsoft Dynamics 365 Sales managed solution.
-Take a moment to review the requirements prior to moving ahead; the process requires that the user take note of the results of the creation of the Azure environment as they are needed to complete the setup process.
+This guide is intended to help implementors navigate the initial setup of a new Azure environment that is supporting a new instance of Dynamics 365 Customer Engagement which has already installed and configured the Fundraising and Engagement managed solution.
+Take a moment to review the requirements prior to moving ahead.
+The process requires that the user take note of the results of the creation of the Azure environment as they are needed to complete the setup process.

 Intended Audience

-This guide assumes the user implementing the Fundraising and Engagement Azure environment has a solid understanding of Azure, Web Applications, and at a minimum has completed AZ-900 or comparable accreditation.
+This guide assumes the user implementing the Fundraising and Engagement Azure environment has a solid understanding of Azure, Web Applications, and has completed AZ-900 or comparable accreditation at a minimum.

 Prerequisites